Adrastus123/IDL-Altium-Library/README.md

 ### Installing

-A step by step series of examples that tell you how to get a development env running
+[comment]: <> (A step by step series of examples that tell you how to get a development env running

-Say what the step will be
+Say what the step will be)
+Global Installation (All project will be able to access this ) Open Altium.
+Installing the library first located the panel on the right bottom left click then navigate to

 ```
 Give the example